pdm-project/pdm/docs/docs/usage/dependency.md

 In this example, PDM will resolve the above packages into the given versions no matter whether there is any other resolution available.

 !!!
 NOTE
-    By using `[tool.pdm.overrides]` setting, you are at your own risk of any incompatibilities from that resolution.
+    By using `[tool.pdm.resolution.overrides]` setting, you are at your own risk of any incompatibilities from that resolution.
 It can only be used if there is no valid resolution for your requirements and you know the specific version works.
     Most of the time, you can just add any transient constraints to the `dependencies` array.

 ## Environment variables expansion